 - Many bread machine manufacturers also have recipe booklets where you can also find more information on how to make a bread maker cake with your specific bread machine model.

 - Some bread machine cake recipes call for the use of cake flour.
-However, our pound cake recipe only uses regular all purpose flour (not self-rising flour).
+However, my pound cake recipe only uses regular all purpose flour (not self-rising flour).
 Who wants to make a special trip to the supermarket in order to buy cake flour when making a bread machine recipe?
 Not me!
 Do not use self rising flour (or you will be adding too much baking powder to this recipe because self rising flour already contains baking powder).

 - Be careful when removing the cake from the bread loaf pan.
 Bread machine pound cakes are much softer than sandwich-type bread loaves.
 Therefore, they can break or “dent” more easily when you remove them from the bread loaf pan.
 When removing the cake from the bread pan, you should also be careful of the movable bread pan handle (because it can swing into the cake and cause damage).